John Danner (inventor): Career

-Biography

-Born in Canton, Ohio.
-He established the John Danner Manufacturing Company in 1874.
+In 1876, he started the John Danner Manufacturing Company.
 Yale College ordered a bookcase in 1877.
+In 1890, he relocated his business to Navarre Street in Canton.
 He won a gold medal at the Paris Exhibition the next year.
 "Several orders from Czarist Russia, kept the company busy through the panic of 1893."
 In 1903, a fire destroyed the entire factory.
 The factory was rebuilt and ran for another 13 years.
-In 1916, the Gillian Mfg.
-Company purchased the John Danner Manufacturing Company.
+In 1916, the Gillian Manufacturing Company purchased the John Danner Manufacturing Company.

 He also edited the book Old Landmarks of Canton and Stark County, Ohio, published in 1904.

+Danner was a member of the city council of Canton for six years and a member of the school board for six years.
+He was a Whig, Republican, and later became a Prohibitionist.

+Personal life

+Danner married Terressa A. Millard, daughter of William J. Millard of Tioga County, Pennsylvania, on October 4, 1847.
+Her father and maternal grandfather Colonel Ball served in the War of 1812.
+Danner and his wife had seven children, Anna, Mary E., Julia A., Harriet N., Edith R., John N. and Almina T. He was a member of the First Baptist Church.

+Danner lived at 84 South Market Street in Canton.
+He died on April 12, 1918, in Canton.